cemsafa/note-app-android/README.md

 The application should have the following features:

 :white_check_mark: User should be allowed to sort notes by title or by date/time that were created.
-:white_large_square: User can change the category of the note as well.
 :white_check_mark: User should also be allowed to search for specific note by title or by keyword that may be contained in a note.
 :white_check_mark: User should be allowed to take a picture (or use a picture that was previously taken) and store it as part of a note.
 :white_check_mark: Information on where was the note taken (Location) should also be captured as part of the note.
 :white_check_mark: Application should allow the user to see the location on a map for every note that was taken.
-:white_large_square: User should be allowed to record audio and attach it to the note or use a pre-recorded sound on the device.
+:white_check_mark: User should be allowed to record audio and attach it to the note or use a pre-recorded sound on the device.
 :white_large_square: User should able as well to change the subject/category of a note i.e. move a note from one subject/category to another

 ---